ageweke/objectified_sessions/README.md

 By default, Rails models your session as a Hash.
-While this makes it really easy to use, it also makes it really easy to make a mess: as your app grows, you have to search the entire codebase for usage of `session` (a pretty common word) to figure out how it's being used.
+While this makes it really easy to use, it also makes it really easy to make a mess: as your app grows, you have to search the entire codebase for usage of `session` (a pretty common word that's certain to be used in many irrelevant ways, as well) to figure out how it's being used.
 It's easy for it to grow almost without bound, and hard to keep a team of developers in sync about how it's being used.
 Further, the otherwise-extremely-nice [CookieStore](http://api.rubyonrails.org/classes/ActionDispatch/Session/CookieStore.html) exacerbates these problems &mdash; because you no longer have the power to change the sessions that are now stored in users' browsers, as cookies.

-You can integrate ObjectifiedSessions into your existing application seamlessly; by default, all its data is stored underneath a single (short) key in your existing sessions, so it won't conflict with existing code.
-However, you can also have it manage the entire session directly, if you want.

 Using ObjectifiedSessions: